It's Your Choice 2018

 If you are covered through a Preferred Provider Organization (PPO) such as WEA Trust or the IYC Access Health Plan, you have the flexibility to seek care outside a particular service area.
 However, out-of-network care is subject to higher deductible and coinsurance amounts.

-Annuitants only: If you or your dependents are covered through the Medicare Plus plan, you have the freedom of choice to see any available provider for covered services.
+Retirees only: If you or your dependents are covered through the IYC Medicare Plus plan, you have the freedom of choice to see any provider who accepts original Medicare Assignment.
+For more information see: https://www.medicare.gov/your-medicare-costs/part-a-costs/assignment/costs-and-assignment.html .

-Contact the plan directly or follow the instructions provided in the Health Plan Descriptions.
+Contact the plan directly or follow the instructions found through the Available Health Plans page by clicking on the health plan name.
 ETF and your benefits/payroll/personnel office do not have this information.

 New Employee Enrollment